-iPhone 10 Year Anniversary Edition – what will Apple's 2017 iPhone be called?
+iPhone 10 Year Anniversary Edition: Everything you need to know

 Yes, the Cupertino-based company is said to be working on an iPhone 7S and 7S Plus to back up its big new iPhone model.

 But while most are referring to that model as the iPhone 8, numerous reports and rumours have suggested Apple could be using a completely different name this year.
-Most of that is down to the fact 2017 marks the 10-year anniversary of the first iPhone launch, but there's a little more to it.
+Most of that is down to the fact 2017 marks the 10-year anniversary of the first iPhone launch (on June 29th, specifically), but there's a little more to it.

 We've sifted through the news and rumours to see whether we can't figure out what Apple's got planned.
 Will 2017 be the year of the iPhone Edition?
 The iPhone Anniversary?
 The iPhone X?
 Or perhaps even the iPhone 10?